 Insuring Bank Deposits with CDARS

-In addition to Extended Coverage Sweep, another option to maximize FDIC insurance is the CDARS® Network service provided by First Business Bank.
-The CDARS Network allows access of up to $150 million in FDIC insurance while earning CD-level returns.
+In addition to Extended Coverage Sweep, another option to insure your deposits beyond the FDIC's $250,000 deposit insurance limit is the CDARS® Network service provided by First Business Bank.
+The CDARS Network allows access of up to $150 million in aggregate FDIC insurance through a network of FDIC-insured institutions while earning CD-level returns.
 It offers the convenience of working with a single institution and puts your funds to work in the local community.

 Protecting your deposits is crucial, and by utilizing options like the Extended Coverage Sweep and CDARS, you can enhance the safety and growth potential of your personal and business funds.
 Ensure peace of mind and financial strength with these innovative cash management solutions.